Alonso-del-Arte/chess/doc/Terminology.md

 * **Mate** &mdash; Synonym for checkmate.
 Theoretically it could also be used as a synonym for stalemate, but I have never seen it used that way.
+* **Material** &mdash; Synonym for a player's pieces.
+When a player deliberately allows one of their pieces to be captured, that might be referred to as "sacrificing material."
+This term is also used when assessing a player's ability to achieve checkmate.
+A player with a queen and a rook definitely has "enough material" for a checkmate; a player with only a knight definitely does not.
+Of course an advantage of material does not guarantee checkmate.
 * **Middlegame** &mdash; A stage of the game beginning after the opening but ending before the endgame.
 In my opinion, among players of equal ability, the middlegame begins when both players have mobilized every piece they want to